quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part24_Linear_Value-fu.md

 #### Monte Carlo Objectives

 Background context: The text explains how certain objectives can be determined from data but are not directly observable.
-It uses the example of value error (VE) and return error (RE), where VEs cannot be learned from the data, but their optimal parameter vector \( w^* \) can.
+It uses the example of value error (VE) and return error (RE), where VEs cannot be learned from the data, but their optimal parameter vector $w^*$ can.

 :p What is the distinction between VE and RE in terms of learnability?
 ??x
 The key distinction is that while Value Error (VE) objectives are not observable from data and thus not directly learnable, Return Error (RE) objectives can be determined from data.
-The optimal parameter vector \( w^* \) for minimizing the RE objective can be derived from the data distribution.
+The optimal parameter vector $w^*$ for minimizing the RE objective can be derived from the data distribution.

 This highlights that even though VEs cannot be learned, their minimizer is still identifiable through other means. x??